If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 International health insurance can be quite expensive.
 To ensure you get the best value for money, compare international health insurance options from various providers to find the best deal.

-According to the new rules, you must apply from your home country for your temporary visa through the National Immigration Service.
+You must apply from your home country for your temporary visa through the National Immigration Service.

 Depending on your country of origin, you might not need to apply for a tourist visa before coming to Chile.
 A tourist visa is valid for 90 days.
 It is possible to renew the tourist visa by paying a one-time fee for another 90 days.
 A tourist visa doesn’t allow you to work in Chile.